 ).
 In the case of an investment fund with sub-funds (an umbrella fund), each sub-fund requires separate approval.
 FINMA's approval must also be obtained before any new sub-funds are created within an existing investment fund.

 There are many different types of collective investment schemes.
 No attempt will therefore be made to specify the most important general approval requirements.
-Units in funds cannot be subscribed and sub-funds cannot be formed until approval has been obtained.
-Advance approval must be obtained from FINMA for all changes to the fund contract (Art.
-27 CISA), and all changes must be notified to investors through publication.
+Sub-funds cannot be formed nor can units in funds be opened for subscription until approval has been obtained from FINMA.

 Changes to the fund contract

-The fund management company must submit proposed changes to the fund contract with the consent of the custodian bank to FINMA for approval.
-The fund management company must also publish a summary of the material changes in advance and inform interested parties where they can obtain the amended wording of the contract free of charge.
+The fund management company must submit proposed changes to the fund contract with the consent of the custodian bank to FINMA for approval (Art.
+27 CISA).
+The fund management company must also publish a summary of the material changes in advance in the fund’s official publication and inform interested parties where they can obtain the amended wording of the contract free of charge.

 Investors must be informed that they can contact FINMA within 30 days of publication to raise any objections they may have or redeem their units in cash, subject to the terms of the contract or regulations.